j4w8n/sveltekit-supabase-ssr/README.md

 - GitHub sign-in.
 Can easily be changed to other oauth providers.
 - Requires a session to access all pages under the `authenticated` layout group.
 - Add, change, remove custom `nickname` user_metadata on the `/self` page.
-- Add or change a user's phone number.
+- Add or change a user's phone number on the `/self` page.
-- Delete a user on the `/self` page, for your convenience when playing around with the demo.
+- Delete a user on the `/self` page - if needed, when playing around with the demo.

-> All sign-up and sign-ins happen server-side.
+> All actions happen server-side.

 ## Prerequisites